DefaultV/ELPi/README.md

 That's it!
 Everything should work now and you should see a webpage when accessing the ip of your Pi on your network.

 ## Conclusion
-If everything works as it should, then navigating to the local website and upon searching for a song or inputting a youtube url directly into the search field, a small dialogue box should show stating the output of MPV from the terminal upon refreshing the page.
+If everything works as it should, then navigating to the local website and upon searching for a song or inputting a youtube url directly into the search field.

 <p align="center">
   <img width="500" src="https://user-images.githubusercontent.com/14123880/185797208-f70c50b4-02ef-47b1-907a-d7dee0510652.png">